j-angnoe/toolkit/harness/README.md

 harness exec [filename] [method] [...args] harness run  # alias for exec

+# Building `bundle.js` files for your tools
+npm install -g parcel;      # Parcel is a nice companion for prototyping cd my-tool;
+harness build .     # one time build harness watch .     # continious building

+# Creating a harness tool
+harness init my-tool;
+cd my-tool;
+# start working on your tool

 # Harnass options
 harnass [directory]
     --docker      # Run the tool inside a matching docker-container --docker=serviceName # Run the tool inside the this service.
+    --dockerfile    # Specify a dockerfile / path containing a dockerfile.
     --port        # Which port to run
     --no-browser  # Dont open a browser window
     --tool        # Specify tool directory (instead of assuming [directory] is a tool)